 The presence of one indicator does not necessarily suggest that a child is the subject of abuse.
-People working with children need to consider the context in which the indicators are observed and use common sense.
+People working/volunteering with children need to consider the context in which the indicators are observed and use common sense.
 If you feel any doubt contact your state or territory’s child protection agency - see our Quick Reference Guide.